Wedding Budget Contingency Planning

 What if we run out of contingency before the wedding?

 Treat it as a signal to cut discretionary spending immediately.
 Do not raid other vendor categories or take on debt — pause upgrades, renegotiate scope, or scale back open-ended items like bar service.
+If you are more than three months out, you may have time to rebuild the fund through cost reductions elsewhere.

 Should we disclose the contingency to family contributors?

 Yes, briefly.
 Families who contribute appreciate knowing a portion of their gift is protected against overruns, and it prevents awkward mid-planning asks for more money.
+Frame it as responsible planning rather than padding.

 Related Guides